Asbestos tyres and gas cylinders

 Gas cylinders are the property of the cylinder supplier and should be returned to them.

-Empty gas bottles can be extremely dangerous if disposed of in your recycling, general waste bins or at the recycling centres and could explode or hurt someone.
+Empty gas bottles can be extremely dangerous if disposed of in your recycling, general waste bins or at the recycling centres because they explode or hurt someone.

 Calor can exchange certain gas bottles for a Calor branded bottle.
 Further information regarding this can be found on the Calor website.